top of page

 FB_IMG_1522594823796_1539636480068.jpg

-When asked what nature means to him, Richard says, “Nature saved my life.
-I was bound to be a statistic, but I couldn’t let that happen.
-I had to reinvent myself, and nature was a positive escape from the everyday negativity of my neighborhood.
-Now I’m determined to change lives, and I plan to do that by using the same passions that transformed mine.
-My name is Richard David Tejeda, and I have been......
+“Nature saved my life.
+I was bound to become a statistic, but I refused to let that happen.
+I had to reinvent myself, and nature became my escape from the negativity that surrounded me.
+Now, I’m committed to changing lives—using the same passion that once transformed mine.
+My name is Richard David Tejeda, and I have been.....
 Saved By Nature.”

 guided hikes.jpg